 It is critical that you compose your essays in a separate word processor so you can use spell check and edit carefully.
 When you have a final product, copy and paste your essays into the online form.

 Use plain text only, as no formatting or special characters will be preserved.
 Insert a blank line between each paragraph.
 Responses to each question must be no longer than 500 words.
 This is typically about one page, double-spaced.
 Use the word count feature of your word processor to check the length, then confirm that the complete essay is pasted into the form.

 The following four personal essay questions are required for all Portland applicants:

 - Act Six seeks to identify service-minded leaders who want to make their college campuses and their home communities better.
-Describe something that you appreciate and something you would like to change about your current community.
-How will your college education equip you to bring about the transformation you hope for your community?
+This question has two parts: First, describe something that you appreciate and something you would like to change about your current community.
+Second, how will your college education equip you to bring about the transformation you hope for your community?

 - Describe a concrete way that your ethnic or cultural background has shaped your life.
 Reflecting on that background, what unique perspectives and strengths would you bring to the college campus and how would you hope to grow personally as a part of a multicultural Act Six cadre?

 - Describe any personal hardships, unusual circumstances you have had to overcome, or other aspects of your life story that you think we should consider in reviewing your application.
 How have these experiences shaped you as a person and how can they help you in the future?